SPIRE-GMU/binius-spire/README.md

 Golden samples as well as coefficients are printed for convenient debug.

+### Tools:

+OS: Ubuntu 2024.2

+Vitis 2025.1 (other version is ok but may differ in details.)

 ### Configuration of arbitrary-additive-NTT on VCK:

 For AIE-component, set stack size to 10240